samthebest/dump/BasicSecurity.md

 ### Invention

 1. Pick a sentence with 7 words such that:
-   a) preferably where 2 of those words are unusual numbers.
+  1. preferably where 2 of those words are unusual numbers.

 ### Storage